+84 902 616 806

 How Ayaka Got Into Brown University

 Ivy League universities want to feel special, and one of the only ways to make them feel special is to apply early.
-If you are sure you want to go to an Ivy League, apply early but keep in mind that early decision applications are binding.
-If you get in, you have to go.
+If you're sure you want to go to an Ivy League, definitely consider applying early, but keep in mind that Early Decision applications are binding — if you get in, you have to go.

 While it's debatable which Ivy League is the easiest to get into, comparing acceptance rates of Ivy League Schools is the simplest way to figure this out.
-According to the table above, Cornell is the easiest Ivy League schools to get into, with the highest acceptance rates for the class of 2027.
+According to the table above, Cornell is the easiest Ivy League school to get into — statistically speaking — with the highest acceptance rates for the class of 2027.

 The critical components of your Ivy League application include:

-Ivy League schools expect you to have outstanding grades, and it’s practically a prerequisite to applying.
-Unless you’ve experienced an extreme illness or a life-changing experience, Ivy League schools expect you to have a good GPA of at least 4.0.
+At Ivy League schools having outstanding grades is almost a pre-requisite for admissions.
+Unless you’ve experienced an extreme illness or a life-changing experience, Ivy League schools expect you to have a good GPA — typically one hovering around 4.0, with many applicants sure to have weighted GPAs exceeding a 4.0.

-When you take a holistic approach to your application, it’s still important to choose courses that challenge you academically and personally.
-But, keep in mind that if your strengths are math and science, you may not be an exceptional English scholar.
+Even when you take a holistic approach to your application, it’s still important to choose courses that challenge you academically and personally.
+But keep in mind that if your strengths are math and science, you may not be an exceptional English scholar.
 It’s better to take AP, Honors, or IB courses that showcase and define your passions than struggle through one that lowers your GPA and doesn’t help your overall objective.

 |University of Pennsylvania||3.93|